Northwest Association for Performing Arts: Fall season

 The primary competitive season for most NWAPA members is the fall marching band season.
 More than 5,000 students and 20,000 spectators will attend NWAPA events from September to November each year.
-The most popular events are those whose history predate the founding of NWBMC, including: Pacific Coast Invitational sponsored by Sprague High School, Sunset Classic sponsored by Sunset High School, and the University of Oregon Festival of Bands.
+The most popular events are those whose history predate the founding of the circuit, including: Pacific Coast Invitational sponsored by Sprague High School, Sunset Classic sponsored by Sunset High School, and the University of Oregon Festival of Bands.

-The competitive season ends with the NWAPA Championships hosted the last Saturday of October or first Saturday of November by one of the founding members, or by either University of Oregon or Oregon State University.
+The competitive season ends with the NWAPA Championships hosted the last Saturday of October or first Saturday of November by one of the circuit members, or by either University of Oregon or Oregon State University.
+The first circuit marching band championship was hosted in 2000.

 Event model

 Events or "shows" are scheduled via a bidding process which begins several months before the competitive season.
 Considerations for awarding an event include available volunteer personnel and experience, past show sponsor history, and available facilities.

 As of 2017, show sponsors must pay NWAPA an administrative fee, and all participating band attendance fees are also retained.
 As a result of this change, adjudicator travel, lodging, and other administrative functions are coordinated by NWAPA and not the show sponsor.
 This alleviated a number of on-going issues for sponsors, such as travel and lodging arrangements for visiting adjudicators.
 Show sponsors retain proceeds from ticket and concessions sales, revenue generated from advertising, and any other proceeds.

 NWAPA's other responsibilities at events include: managing the flow of bands through the competitive space, assisting the show sponsor with any administrative needs on-site, and providing adjudication and tabulation.